-- Primary end point: Inter-rater agreement (chance-corrected inter-rater reliability measure κ and its 95% confidence interval [CI]) between experts and nonexperts with respect to the designation of aMCI based on the binary outcome (aMCI/non-aMCI). - $-\kappa$ values interpreted as follows: ≤ 0.0, poor agreement; 0.0 to 0.2, slight; 0.2 to 0.4, fair; 0.4 to 0.6, moderate; 0.6 to 0.8, substantial; 0.8 to 1.0, almost perfect agreement. - Percent agreement (without chance correction) and its corresponding 95% CI. - The percent agreement calculated as the number of cases for which experts and nonexperts agreed as a percentage of all cases. - Sensitivity and specificity of designation. - Sensitivity defined as the number of correctly designated aMCI subjects divided by the sum of correctly identified aMCI subjects and aMCI subjects incorrectly designated by nonexperts. - Specificity defined as the number of subjects correctly designated as having not-aMCI divided by the sum of not-aMCI subjects and not-aMCI subjects incorrectly designated as having aMCI. - Secondary end point: Inter-rater agreement with respect to the 3 categories (AD, aMCI, and NCI). - Overall κ (based on a weighted average) for the 3 designation categories with corresponding agreement rate, sensitivity, and specificity calculations. - Percent agreement without chance correction, sensitivity, and specificity. - Other end points: - A statistical log-linear model, assessing the independence between raters, was employed to extend the overall agreement provided by the κ statistic. - Summary statistics by visit and expert site for the mCDR, the MMSE, and ADAS-cog Delayed Word Recall. - Summary of concordance rates of the consensus committee with respect to the expert designation.
+- Primary end point: Inter-rater agreement (chance-corrected inter-rater reliability measure k and its 95% confidence interval [CII] between experts and nonexperts with respect to the designation of aMCI based on the binary outcome (aMCI/non-aMCI). - $-\kappa$ values interpreted as follows: \leq 0.0, poor agreement; 0.0 to 0.2, slight; 0.2 to 0.4, fair; 0.4 to 0.6, moderate; 0.6 to 0.8, substantial; 0.8 to 1.0, almost perfect agreement. - Percent agreement (without chance correction) and its corresponding 95% CI: - Sensitivity and specificity of designation: - Sensitivity defined as the number of correctly designated aMCI subjects divided by the sum of correctly identified aMCI subjects and aMCI subjects incorrectly designated by nonexperts. - Specificity defined as the number of subjects correctly designated as having not-aMCI divided by the sum of not-aMCI subjects and not-aMCI subjects incorrectly designated as having aMCI. - Secondary end point: Inter-rater agreement with respect to the 3 categories (AD, aMCI, and NCI). - Overall $\,\kappa\,$ (based on a weighted average) for the 3 designation categories with corresponding agreement rate, sensitivity, and specificity calculations. - Percent agreement without chance correction, sensitivity, and specificity.

+Other end points:

+- A statistical log-linear model, assessing the independence between raters, was employed to extend the overall agreement provided by the κ statistic. - Summary statistics by visit and expert site for the mCDR, the MMSE, and ADAS-cog Delayed Word Recall. - Summary of concordance rates of the consensus committee with respect to the expert designation.